 When flying a drone you must always keep the drone 30 m from other people.

 Let's see how good you are at estimating 30 m.

 Work in pairs.

-Estimate 30 m

-Pick out an object, and then estimate a distance of 30 m from that object.
+Estimate 30 m 1.
+Pick out an object, and then estim Now measure the distance using nate a distance of 30 m from that object.
+Mo g a metre ruler or trundle wheel. ark that point.
+My estimate was m.
+This is a difference of m (cm) Now measure the distance using om walking blindfolded.
+Mark that point. g a metre ruler or trundle wheel. m.
+This is a difference of m (cm) Estimate 120 m above the ground When flying a drone you must fly t o a maximum height of 120 m (400 ft).
+3. Pick out an object, and then estimate a distance of 120 m from that object.
 Mark that point.
-Now measure the distance using a metre ruler or trundle wheel.
-My estimate was \\\\\\ m.
-This is a difference of \\\\\\ m ( \\\\\ cm) Mark a starting point.
-Estimate 30 m walking blindfolded.
-Mark that point.
-Now measure the distance using a metre ruler or trundle wheel.

-My estimate was \\\\\ m.
-This is a difference of \\\\\ m ( cm)

-Estimate 120 m above the ground

-When flying a drone you must fly to a maximum height of 120 m (400 ft).

-- 3. Pick out an object, and then estimate a distance of 120 m from that object.
-Mark that point.
-Now measure the distance using a metre ruler or trundle wheel.
-My estimate was \\\\\ m.
-This is a difference of \\\\\ m ( \\\\\ cm) - 4.
-How would you estimate 120 m above the ground? - Think about the objects around you that you could use as a guide.

-Equivalent to 30 m and 120 m

-5. Choose an object describe the approximate distance of 30 m.
+Now measure the distance using My estimate was m.
+This is a difference of m (cm) you that you could use as a guide.
+Equivalent to 30 m and 12 20 m 5.
+Choose an object describe the ap proximate distance of 30 m.
 For example, six cars end to end is equivalent to 30 m.
 6. Choose an object describe the approximate distance of 120m above the ground.

-How close to 30 m and 120 m

-7. A drone is getting close to a person walking her dog.
+How close to 30 m and 12 0 m 7.
+A drone is getting close to a person walking her dog.
 How much closer can the drone be before you need to steer away?

-8. A drone is at the height of this tree.
-How much higher can the drone be flown?
+8. A drone is at the height of this tree e.
+How much higher can the drone be flown? ?
+47.5 m